Guild Committees - Events

 Stitchery Showcase

-The Stitchery Showcase Committee is responsible for planning and running the bi-annual show that occurs in October during Ohio Mart.
+The Stitchery Showcase Committee is responsible for planning and running the biennial show that occurs in October during Ohio Mart.

-This is a great committee because you get to see all the amazing entries as they come in.
-Also, with assistance from Guild members, create a spectacular exhibit that is a tribute to needle arts!
+This is a great committee because you get to see all the amazing entries as they come in and, with assistance from Guild members, create a spectacular exhibit that is a tribute to needle arts.

 Tasks: